chukinas/config/git/README.md

 - add token to gh
 - add instructions to top-level readme on how to first clone my dotfiles repo (using https?) and then setting it to track on ssh after setting up token

+## TODO
+- create alias that'll create new branch and create an upstream